 Software: The modern smart TV is essentially a computer, and that means dealing with software.
 For smart TVs this means the operating system, which serves as the main interface for all of your menus and content, and then a broad selection of apps that let you customize your experience.

 Apps: Operating systems and apps vary a bit from one brand to the next, but you can count on most TVs offering similar support for a fairly similar lineup of apps.
-Popular services like Netflix and Hulu get support pretty much across the board, while other services, like HBO Max and Apple TV have made it to most TVs, but some are slower than others.
-Once you start looking at more specialized apps, however, it can be very hot or miss as you consider different smart TV systems.
+Popular services like Netflix and Hulu get support pretty much across the board, while other services, like HBO Max and Apple TV are less so.
+Once you start looking at more specialized apps, it can be very hit or miss as you consider different smart TV systems.
 When in doubt, look up whether the app in question is supported for the TV you're considering before you make the decision to buy.

 Some brands, such as Vizio's SmartCast platform, may have a limited selection of local apps, but allow the use of missing apps through built in Google Chromecast or Apple AirPlay.
-In these situations, you may still be able to enjoy the content and services you want, but you'll need to decide whether it's worth jumping through some extra hoops to do so.
+In these situations, you may still be able to enjoy the content and services you want, but you'll need to use another device, like your phone, to get them.

 Picture modes: For those who really want to optimize the streaming experience, you'll want to know about picture modes.
 Several brands, including LG, Samsung and Vizio all offer Filmmaker Mode, which eliminates motion smoothing (the so-called Soap Opera effect) and presents movies and shows pretty much untouched, preserving the filmmaker's original intentions.